abilandz/PH8124/Lecture_9/Lecture_9.md

   532  typora Homework_7.md &
   533  cd ../Lecture_9
 ```
-From where **Bash** has retrieved this detailed information of what we typed recently in the terminal?
+From where **Bash** has retrieved this detailed information of what we have typed recently in the terminal?
 All previously typed commands are stored by default in the file to which the environment variable **HISTFILE** is pointing to:
 ```bash
 echo $HISTFILE
 ```